oconnor663/bao/docs/spec.md

 the whole tree or seek around as needed by the caller.
 But note that all decoding operations *must* verify the root.
-In particular, if the caller asks to seek to byte 5000 of a 4096-byte encoding, the decoder *must not* skip verifying the first chunk, because its the root.
+In particular, if the caller asks to seek to byte 5000 of a 4096-byte encoding, the decoder *must not* skip verifying the first (only) chunk, because its the root.
 This ensures that a decoder will always return an error when the encoded length doesn't match the root hash

 Because of the prepended length, the encoding format is self-delimiting.
 Most decoders won't read an encoded file all the way to EOF, and so it's generally allowed to append extra garbage bytes to a valid encoding.
-It's worth clarifying what is and isn't guaranteed by the encoded format:
+Trailing garbage has no effect on the content, but it's worth clarifying what is and isn't guaranteed by the encoding format:

+- If the Bao hash of a given input is used in decoding, it will never successfully decode anything other than exactly that input.
+Corruptions in the encoding might lead to a partial decoding followed by an error, but any partially decoded bytes will always be a prefix of the original input.
-- There is never more than one *hash* that can decode a given encoding.
-(Though there might not be any, if it's corrupt.)
-If decoding succeeds, then the decoding hash is always identical to the Bao hash of the decoded content.
+- Further, there are no "alternative" hashes for a given input or a given encoding.
+There is at most one hash that can decode any content, even partial content followed by an error, from a given encoding.
+If the decoding is complete, that hash is always the Bao hash of the decoded content.
+If two decoding hashes are different, then any content they successfully and completely decode is always different.
-- However, many encoded *files* can successfully decode under the same hash, if they differ only in their trailing garbage.
-In general, callers should avoid reading or comparing the bytes of encoded files, other than to decode them.
+- However, multiple "different" encoded files can decode using the same hash, if they differ only in their trailing garbage.
+So while there's a unique hash for any given input, there's not a unique valid encoded file, and comparing encoded files with each other is probably a mistake.

 ### The Outboard Encoding Format